Suicides in US rose 10% after Robin Williams' death, study finds

 " affects some people, including those who face a chronic medical condition or who are depressed, more than others.

-"What we need to do is extend this research beyond living in the past to the present," Ayres said.
+"What we need to do is extend this research beyond living in the past to the present," Ayers said.
 "And try to develop strategies where we can have these types of insights while they're happening so we can respond."

 Celebrity influence occurs in all areas of life, he said.
 But when it comes to suicide, celebrity copycat effects are a concern for public health experts, including the World Health Organization, which established media guidelines

-Note: Correction: A previous version of this story misspelled John Ayers' name.